mkotelba/KanboardSupport/README.md

   - Show if debug mode is enabled or not
 - **Database Connection**
   - Display basic database information (without password) from the config file
-  - Moved SQLite database (upload/download) options from About page
+  - Moved SQLite database (upload/download) options from the About page
 - **Email Connection**
   - Show basic mail server settings
   - BCC field value only displayed for Admins